Skip to content

 Our understanding of time relates to inertia

-The key to unraveling this paradox is to keep in mind that time is an abstraction.
+The key to unraveling this paradox is to keep in mind that we’re dealing with an abstraction.

-So, when we say that time grinds to a halt when an object approaches the speed of light, we’re referring to energy transfers to and from the inertial matter that makes our clocks tick.
+So, when we say that time grinds to a halt when an object approaches the speed of light, we’re referring to energy transfers to and from inertial matter.
 We’re talking about inertia.

-But photons are not inertial.
-In contrast to inertial matter, which require the help of the aether to change their energy, photons require no help.
-Each photon is a self contained package of particle and pilot wave.
-Photons carry their own energy transferring mechanism with them.
+However, photons are self contained packages of particle and pilot wave.
+They carry their own energy transferring mechanism with them.

 Photon traversing a transparent medium